4chirinos/hackathon/README.md

 ## Issues

-- It requires a linkedin accout, so it requires an email account too.
+- It requires a linkedin account, so it requires an email account too.
 Preferably a **GMAIL** account, because it seems that the CCS style from linkedin page varies a little bit based on the type of the email account (not confirmed)

 - From time to time, linkedin page show up modals or security checks because of the bot behavior